-For these problems, the objective function value should be computed as a vector of residuals, $f_i(x) - d_i$, for better algorithmic results using a separable objective function, computed with a function of the form routine.
+For these problems, the objective function value should be computed as a vector of residuals, r(x), computed with a function of the form and set with the routine.
+If required by the algorithm, the Jacobian of the residual, $J = \partial r(x)/\partial x$, should be computed with a function of the form and set with the routine.

-'''

-PetscErrorCode EvaluateSeparableFunction(Tao,Vec,Vec,void);

-and set with the

-'''
+PetscErrorCode EvaluateResidual(Tao, Vec, Vec, void);